amakomaya/ig-dhis2ehmis/input/pagecontent/profiles.md

-Profiles in this Implementation Guide
+The following **profiles and extensions** have been defined for this implementation guide.

-The links and descriptions for the profiles that have been defined for this implementation guide are listed here:
+Each entry includes a link and description.

-{% include table-profiles.xhtml %}
+{% include table-structuredefinitions.xhtml %}